related-sciences/nxontology/README.md

 <!-- use absolute URL instead of media/metals.svg for PyPI long_description -->

 Note that `NXOntology` represents the ontology as a [`networkx.DiGraph`](https://networkx.org/documentation/stable/reference/classes/digraph.html), where edge direction goes from superterm to subterm.
-Currently, users must create their own `networkx.DiGraph` to use this package.

 Given an `NXOntology` instance, here how to compute intrinsic similarity metrics.